-We will be raising money all April long for our Survivor Financial Assistance Fund!
-These funds will be used to directly benefit survivors of sexual assault and other forms of abuse.
+We are raising money for our Survivor Financial Assistance Fund!
+These funds will be used to directly benefit survivors of abuse.
 With your support, we are able to continue providing FREE confidential, accessible, culturally responsive and trauma informed direct services to survivors and FREE community education to other agencies.

-60% of our clients are seeking support with basic needs - your donation goes to tangible support for survivors of sexual assault, including:
+60% of our clients are seeking support with basic needs - your donation goes to tangible support for survivors of abuse, including:

 $25 - Prescription medication